Mahadasghar/Stock-prediction-/README.md

 # Stock-prediction-

 # Project Overview
-This is sixth and final capstone project in the series of the projects listed in Udacity- Machine Learning Nano Degree Program.

 Investment firms, hedge funds and even individuals have been using financial models to better understand market behavior and make profitable investments and trades.
 A wealth of information is available in the form of historical stock prices and company performance data, suitable for machine learning algorithms to process.